-Authorities search Southern California areas for 3 escapees
+Authorities search S. California areas for 3 escapees

 Santa Ana, Calif. — Unlike similar escapes where dangerous inmates fled into rural areas, the three men who broke out of a Southern California lockup escaped into densely populated suburban communities where they have close ties.